Architectural Brief: Centralized Property Intelligence Hub

 |---|---|---|

-| Selective table replication for Image Condition | Full schema replication | The Image Condition service uses Django's public schema, which includes 30+ framework tables (auth_user, django_session, etc.) irrelevant to the data layer.
-Only 15 application tables were published.
-Replicating everything would have polluted the Central DB with framework state and increased worker load. |
+| Selective table replication for Image Condition | Full schema replication | Publishing all tables from the Image Condition service would have replicated 30+ Django framework tables (auth_user, django_session, django_content_type) alongside the 15 application tables.
+Each replicated table consumes a background worker slot during initial sync.
+The 30 framework tables would have tripled the worker load for zero data value. |

 | "Traffic Control" protocol for large initial syncs | Increasing instance size, parallel sync | The Rightmove subscription (58 tables) exhausted all 6 worker slots during initial copy.
-Instead of upgrading the instance, I disabled the 3 existing subscriptions temporarily, let the large sync complete, and re-enabled them.
-Zero data loss, zero cost increase.
-Documented as a repeatable protocol. |
+Disabling 3 existing subscriptions freed their worker slots instantly.
+The replication slots on each publisher held WAL position during the 40-minute downtime.
+Zero data loss, zero cost increase, repeatable for any future high-volume onboarding. |